 16 December: A Russian micronation claims to be the successor of the Antarctic Micronational Union (AMU) and gives the impression that Flandrensis and several others are falling under their jurisdiction.
 As a result of this event, former AMU-members started negotiating to start a new union.

-05 January: Grand Duke Niels creates the Privy Council.
+05 January: Grand Duke Nicholas creates the Privy Council.
 An informal body of former Flandrensian politicians who give advice to the Grand Ducal Cabinet.

 15 February: Flandrensis sues a company who violates its intellectual property by selling Flandrensian flags.
 After threats of legal action and financial compensation, the company removed the flags from their online shop.